SystemsApproach/ops/provision.rst

   * ``eth0`` or other primary interface - 10.0.1.4/25 (next of FABRIC)

-Once this data is entered into NetBox, it is possible to generate a rack diagram, similar to the one shown in :numref:`Figure %s
+Once this data is entered into NetBox, it can be used to generate a rack diagram, similar to the one shown in :numref:`Figure %s
-<fig-rack_diagram>`, which corresponds to the cabling diagram shown in
+<fig-rack_diagram>`, corresponding to the cabling diagram shown in
 :numref:`Figure %s <fig-cable_plan>`.
 Note that the diagram shows two logical *Deployments* (``Production`` and ``Development``), co-located in one physical rack.